LiberTEM/LiberTEM/docs/source/dask.rst

 Create Dask arrays with UDFs
 ----------------------------

-.. versionadded:: 0.9.0

 Using a :class:`~libertem.executor.delayed.DelayedJobExecutor` with a :class:`~libertem.api.Context` lets :class:`~libertem.api.Context.run_udf`
 return results as Dask arrays.
-The computation is only performed when the :code:`compute()` method is called on a given result.

-This method allows to create large intermediate results of :code:`kind='nav'` efficiently in the form of Dask arrays.
-The partial results can stay as as ephemeral array chunks on the workers only while they are needed for downstream calculations instead of transporting them through the cluster and instantiating the full result on the main node.

-For calls to :class:`~libertem.api.Context.run_udf` which run multiple UDFs or have with UDFs which return multiple results, it is strongly recommended to compute results with a single call to :code:`compute()`, in order to re-use computation over the dataset.
-By default, Dask does not cache intermediate results from prior runs, so individual calls to :code:`compute()` require a complete re-run of the UDFs that were passed to :code:`run_udf`.

-In addition to the usual :code:`data` and :code:`raw_data` properties, which provide results as numpy arrays eagerly, when using the :class:`~libertem.executor.delayed.DelayedJobExecutor`, the results are made available as dask arrays using the attributes :code:`delayed_data` and :code:`delayed_raw_data`.
+In addition to the usual :attr:`~libertem.common.buffers.BufferWrapper.data` and :attr:`~libertem.common.buffers.BufferWrapper.raw_data` properties, which provide results as numpy arrays eagerly, the results are made available as dask arrays using the attributes :attr:`~libertem.executor.utils.dask_buffer.DaskResultBufferWrapper.delayed_data` and :attr:`~libertem.executor.utils.dask_buffer.DaskResultBufferWrapper.delayed_raw_data`.
+The computation is only performed when the :code:`compute()` method is called on a Dask array result.

 .. testcode:: to_dask